marpple/rune/docs/tutorial/view.md

 ## Creating a simple component

-In Rune, components are created by inheriting from the `View` class.
+In Rune, you create components by extending the `View` class.

 ```typescript
 import { View, html } from 'rune-ts';